Vertical datum: Types

-Along with the latitude φ and longitude λ, the height h provides the three-dimensional geodetic coordinates or geographic coordinates for a location.
+Along with the latitude φ and longitude λ, the ellipsoidal height h provides the three-dimensional geodetic coordinates (or geographic coordinates) for a location.

-To completely specify a location of a topographical feature on, in, or above the Earth, one also has to specify the vertical distance from the Earth's center or surface.
+So, to completely specify a location of a topographical feature on, in, or above the Earth, one also has to specify the vertical position.
 The Earth is not a sphere, but an irregular shape approximating a biaxial ellipsoid.
 It is nearly spherical, but has an equatorial bulge making the radius at the Equator about 0.3% larger than the radius measured through the poles.
 The shorter axis approximately coincides with the axis of rotation.
 Though early navigators thought of the sea as a horizontal surface that could be used as a vertical datum, this is not actually the case.
 The Earth has a series of layers of equal potential energy within its gravitational field.
 Height is a measurement at right angles to this surface, roughly toward the Earth's center, but local variations make the equipotential layers irregular (though roughly ellipsoidal).
 The choice of which layer to use for defining height is arbitrary.